Lesson 4 of5

 Relationship with John’s Gospel

 This book contains language and themes that are very similar to what is in the Fourth Gospel.
-It may have been written by the same person or group of people.
-Many Bible scholars think this is the case, especially because of the language, theology, and themes shared by both books.
+It may have been written by the same person or group of people who wrote or edited John’s Gospel.
+It almost certainly comes from a community for whom John’s Gospel had considerable influence because of the language, theology, and themes shared by both books.
 At the same time, there are new and different points or problems developed in 1 John, distinguishing it from the Gospel of John.
 One of these is deep concern about the presence of false teachers in the church.